nurpax/c64jasm/docs/docs/index.md

 ### VICE and C64Debugger debug symbols

-You can output debug symbols for VICE and C64Debugger with `--vice-moncommands` and `--c64debugger-symbols` options.
+You can output debug symbols for VICE and C64Debugger with the following options:

+- `--vice-moncommands` for VICE monitor
+- `--c64debugger-symbols` for C64Debugger debug info

 Debug symbol files can be used for setting breakpoints and enables source level debugging in C64Debugger.

-See my blog [Debugging C64jasm projects with VICE and C64Debugger](http://nurpax.github.io/posts/2021-02-22-c64jasm-debug-info.html) for a short tutorial.
+See my blog [Debugging C64jasm projects with VICE and C64Debugger](https://nurpax.github.io/posts/2021-02-22-c64jasm-debug-info.html) for a short tutorial.

 ## Macro assembler